 of polluting substances from contaminated sites to ground and surface water.

-During the project existing models will be used and developed for calculating
+During the project existing models have been used and developed for calculating

 the Water Framework Directive.